What Is the Divorce Process in Texas?

 The divorce process in Texas depends on the kind of divorce you’re talking about.
-For example, in some circumstances an uncontested divorce might be the best way to go, for other people divorce mediation or collaborative divorce might be best.
-For others, the only way to create an agreement is for a court to impose one, and divorce litigation would be the option these people would choose.
+For example, in some circumstances, an uncontested divorce might be the best way to go, for other people divorce mediation or collaborative divorce might be best.
+For others, the only way to get restitution is for a court to impose one, and divorce litigation would be the option these people would choose.

 In this video, Fort Bend County Divorce Attorney Vonda Covington outlines the divorce process for the common types of divorce in Texas.
 This information is intended as legal education.
 You should always talk with an experienced divorce attorney for legal advice tailored to the facts of your situation.

 Summary of the Divorce Process in Texas Video

 – Hi, I’m Vonda Covington, and I want to talk to you about the divorce process in Texas, options for getting divorced and the process for each of those options.
 One of the things that you need to ask yourself is, how hard is it going to be to get an agreement once you guys have all the information that you need in order to reach an educated decision on whatever issues you have?

 The Difficulty of Reaching Agreement May Determine the Divorce Process

 There are a certain number of issues that need to be resolved in order to get a divorce.
 They get divided into property issues and parenting issues.
 If you don’t have kids, it simplifies it because you’ve got about half the problem.
 If you have kids, it helps if you really focus on what’s best for the kids, and getting through this process in a way that allows mom and dad to remain co-parents.